Waiver and Release of Liability

 Camp Omega recommends that groups review their insurance coverage before coming to camp.
 Optional camper medical insurance is available for .35 cents per person.
 For more information about this optional insurance, contact the camp office.

-Typically, Camp Omega serves meals in the Dining Hall at 8 AM, noon, and 5:30 PM.
+Typically, Camp Omega serves meals in the Dining Hall at 8:00 am, 12:00 pm, and 5:30 pm.
 The Retreat Host will provide instructions on meal setup and cleanup.
 If there are special dietary needs or if other arrangements need to be made, please let the camp staff know when making a reservation.